-International comparisons of health inequalities (external) on the Scottish Government website are based on comparing the health of population groups who have achieved different levels of educational attainment.
+International comparisons of health inequalities (external site) on the Scottish Government website are based on comparing the health of population groups who have achieved different levels of educational attainment.
 On this measure, health inequalities in Scotland are worse than all other countries in western and central Europe.

 Long term trends